dssimmons-codes/AMDAT/Manual/isfs.md

 where H is the number of wavevectors employed corresponding to the specified wavenumber, S is the number of start times employed, N is the number of particles, $\boldsymbol{r}_i(t)$ is the position of particle $i$ at time $t$, and $\Delta t$ is a timegap.

-The use of the cosine transform rather than the full fourier transform reflects the use of spherical symmetry.
+The use of the cosine transform rather than the full fourier transform reflects the use of symmetry.

 <h2>Syntax</h2>